Fan (G)

 Details

-Normal fan operation with positive (or negative) direction of rotation of the shaft.
-By default, normal operation corresponds to the positive direction of rotation.
+The normal operation of the fan is in the positive (or negative) direction of rotation of the shaft.
+By default, the normal operation mode corresponds to the positive direction of rotation.

 |